vvaldez/vran-playbooks/docs/openstack/playbooks/blocks/generate-instackenv.md

-# Ansible Playbook: Add director to site group
+# Ansible Playbook: Generate instackenv

 This playbook will: